docsastests/docsastests.github.io/_posts/2024-01-23-validate-api-with-doc-detective.md

 }
 ```

-On its own, just checking to see if a URL returns a response is already a powerful tool for making sure docs remain accurate especially for simple `GET` endpoints.
+On its own, just checking to see if a URL returns a response is already a powerful tool for making sure docs remain accurate, especially for simple `GET` endpoints.

-Now, save the JSON and return to your terminal that is currently running in the doc-detective directory and execute the following command:
+Now save the JSON, return to your terminal that is currently running in the *doc-detective* directory, and execute the following command:

 ```bash
 npm run runTests -- --input ../test-specs/rest-test.spec.json
 ```

-Doc Detective should return confirmation that your test passes after taking a moment to execute the tests.
+Doc Detective should return confirmation that your test passes after taking a moment to execute the test.

 ## Using other HTTP methods

 Testing how endpoints respond to `GET` can only take you so far.
-The vast majority of APIs you might document will use other methods besides `GET` and Doc Detective supports those with only a few additional lines to the test file.
+The vast majority of APIs you might document will use other methods besides `GET`, and Doc Detective supports those with only a few additional lines to the test file.

 ```json
 {